If you tend to buy healthy/organic/non-toxic versions of many household products, you may have seen ‘neem oil’ listed in the ingredients.

 Even better, use less water and instead add some liquid fish and/or liquid seaweed fertilizer and spray them at the same time.
 I always try to combine products when possible since I’m out there spraying anyway, and fish and seaweed are the best matches for pure neem oil.

 Another way to do the math is to make a 25% ratio of neem oil to water (1 Tbsp of neem oil for every 3 Tbsp of water).
 Then set the sprayer to setting 5, which is a 2% ratio (5 Tbsp per gallon of water).
-That 25% ratio with that 2% ratio gives a 0.5% ratio (1:200), which is good for neem oil.
+That 25% ratio with that 2% ratio gives a 0.5% ratio (1:200).

 I don’t mix this with microbial inoculants because I don’t think the microbes would like the oil, so I come through with my EM or compost tea a few days later or whenever I get to it.

-Use your neem and water mixture within 8 hours because it will break down afterwards.
+Use your neem and water mixture within 8 hours because it will break down afterward.
 Then clean your sprayer immediately to keep it from clogging up with oil.

 When you spray the leaves, make sure that you also spray the undersides because insects like to hide there.